psaikido/hugle.uk/content/prose/thesium/170-perception.md

 Greed, hatred and delusion!

-After all the philosophical wrangling over what was and was not 'sentient', there always remained the simple fact that whatever the ontological status of a 'receiving system', it could really only respond in three fundamental ways to a
-stimulus:

-It liked it and turned towards.
-It didn't like it and turned away.
-It didn't know what it was and dithered.

-These three fundamentals were extrapolated out into whole memeplexes of behaviours.
-The second level up they became 'try to get more of it', 'try to get rid of it' and 'what the hell is it?'.
-As culture's developed, these three morphed into consumerism, the politics of hatred and delusive conspiracy theories.
-Another layer up again, and we got societies with massive wealth imbalances, extremely brutal cultures with in-groups dominating out-groups and cultures of senseless waste and strangeness.
-All produced suffering on massive scales.

 He decided to go for a walk while the maintenance drones built his infrastructure back up.
 It had been so very long since walking in his android form.
 Back outside he immediately looked for home.
 There she was!
 Resplendent, Gaia rode high above the Western horizon.
 Did it look greener than before?
 Yes, yes, looking over the data streams he saw much to encourage him.

-Back to his musings on the poisons and on sentience, he returned to his analysis of how things had played out thus far.
+He returned to his analysis of how things had played out thus far.
 These three poisons would not have lead to the collapse of the entire bio-sphere if it had not been for the incredible population explosion.
 Even that, by itself, might have become stable, but it was the loss of the mythos that had really done for them.

 On the one hand was the religious mind-set with its belief in the soul.
 Their point of view was that people had an eternal essence, or spirit, that existed